A Guide to Food Plant Sanitation for Non-U.S. Exporters

 - Individual: Specific employee(s) assigned to each cleaning process who must be properly trained and held accountable for their performance

-In addition to maintaining clean and sanitary surfaces, workers should also be trained on how to avoid spreading pathogens to other surfaces and areas of the food plant.
-The best way to accomplish this is by clearly delineating the different tools, equipment, and zones throughout a facility.
-For example, color coding equipment used for raw meat vs. cooked meat or chicken vs. beef can prevent pathogen spread between departments.
-This allows facility workers to know when tools and equipment are being used incorrectly and quickly decontaminate affected areas.
+In addition to maintaining clean and sanitary surfaces, workers also need to understand how to avoid spreading pathogens to other surfaces and areas of the food plant.
+The best way to do this is to clearly delineate the different tools, equipment, and zones throughout a facility.

 Meeting Global Compliance Standards for Food Plant Sanitation